 - Credit score affects ability to obtain mortgage

-- Jumbo guidelines vary from Fannie Mae and Freddie Mac and are typically stricter
+- Jumbo guidelines vary from Fannie Mae and Freddie Mac and are typically more restrictive

 - Can require more documentation

-- Most require a manual underwrite which is the strictest underwriting approach today
+- Most require a manual underwrite, which is the most conservative underwriting approach

 A few benefits of a conventional mortgage:

 - Credit does not have to be pulled on a disclaiming spouse.
 FHA loans require the lender to pull the disclaiming spouse's credit and count obligations in the buyer's debt-to-income ratio.

 - Ask your Loan Officer to see how to qualify for PMI (private mortgage insurance) removal